TxnLab/use-wallet/README.md

 Each provider has two connection states: `isConnected` and `isActive`.

-`isConnected` means that the user has authorized the provider to talk to the dApp.
+`isConnected` means that the user has authorized the provider to talk to the app.
 The connection flow does not need to be restarted when switching to this wallet from a different one.

 `isActive` indicates that the provider is currently active and will be used to sign and send transactions when using the `useWallet` hook.